Functional separation solutions of the Sinh-Gordon type equations: Discussion

 \section{Discussion}

-In this work, we study the hyperbolic/elliptic sine-Gordon and sinh-Gordon equations in a unified way.
-We have used the methods of functional separation and the Hirota method.
-To this end, we have applied almost all the known methods of constructing analytical solutions of a nonlinear PDE.
-Moreover, using a B{\"a}cklund transformation, we construct new solutions.
-A future work to consider is to study this equation with a variable coefficient, \cite{YangZhong, Yang} and the inverse scattering method, \cite{AblowitzSegur} and the Fokas' method \cite{FokPell, Hwang} for boundary problems. \\ \textbf{Acknowledgements.} The author would like to thank Prof. C. Daskaloyannis, Prof. A. Fotiadis for their help and support and Dr. G. Papamikos for his useful comments.
+In this work, we classify all the hyperbolic/elliptic PDEs that admit functional separation solutions.
+Moreover, we study the hyperbolic/elliptic sine-Gordon and sinh-Gordon equations without any distinction between them.
+We have used the method of functional separation to obtain new families of solutions for equation (\ref{GShGordon}) and we prove that these are the solutions with such a property, so we obtain a classification.
+A future work to consider is to study this equation with a variable coefficient, \cite{YangZhong, Yang}, the inverse scattering method, \cite{AblowitzSegur} and the Fokas' method \cite{FokPell, Hwang} for boundary problems of both the hyperbolic and elliptic sine-Gordon and sinh-Gordon in a unified way.

+\textbf{Acknowledgements.} The author would like to thank Prof. C. Daskaloyannis and Prof. A. Fotiadis for their help and support and Dr. G. Papamikos for his useful comments.

 { \textsc{Giannis Polychrou:} \href{mailto:ipolychr@math.auth.gr} {ipolychr@math.auth.gr}\\ Department of Mathematics, Aristotle University of Thessaloniki, Thessaloniki 54124, Greece}